-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 Synchronizing the Database

-Now, we have to synchronize our database before we are able to use it in our application.
+We now have to synchronize our database before we’re able to use it in our application.
 In

 server.js, import the models at the top of the file: